+From time to time, circumstances arise in which investment of trust fund assets in public obligations may be in the public interest.
 At a time of declining bond prices, for example, purchase of public issues on the open market may help preserve the asset value of Federal securities held by private investors.
 It may also assist the Treasury Department in the sale of new issues of Federal securities at a time when the market for Government bonds is unfavorable.

-We recognize that it has been the practice of the managing trustee to purchase marketable obligations for the trust funds only if the current yields on the marketable obligations exceed what would be obtained by purchasing special obligations.
-The Council believes however, that it would be desirable to make this practice a statutory obligation.
+We recognize that it has been the practice of the Managing Trustees to purchase marketable obligations for the trust funds only if the current yields on the marketable obligations exceed what would be obtained by purchasing special obligations.
+The Council believes, however, that it would be desirable to make this practice a statutory obligation.
 The Council therefore recommends adoption of a provision allowing purchase of marketable securities only when such purchase is in the public interest and would provide currently a yield equal to or greater than the alternative of investing in special issues.
 This provision would supersede the present statutory provision that special issues shall be purchased only if it is not in the public interest for the trust funds to purchase other Federal securities.